biolab/orange2/docs/reference/rst/Orange.classification.rst

 Base classes
 ------------

-All learners and classifiers, including regressors, are derived from the following two clases.
+All learning algorithms and prediction models are derived from the following two clases.

 .. class:: Learner()

-    Base class for all orange learners.
+    Abstract base class for learning algorithms.

     .. method:: __call__(data)

-        Fit a model and return it as an instance of :class:`Classifier`.
+        An abstract method that fits a model and returns it as an instance of :class:`Classifier`.

-        This method is abstract and needs to be implemented on each learner.

 .. class:: Classifier()

-    Base class for all orange classifiers.
+    Abstract base class for prediction models (both classifiers and regressors).

     .. method:: __call__(instance, return_type=GetValue)